Dazzle Vision

 Dazzle Vision was a Japanese rock band.
 They appeared at Sakura-Con in 2010.
-After playing in Taiwan in 2006, Dazzle Vision released their first album Origin of Dazzle.
 They were well known for their heavy rock sound and vocalist Maiko's dichotomy of melodic singing and death vocals.
 The band announced their disbandment in April 2015.

 History

 Dazzle Vision formed in 2003.
 The two main founders of Dazzle Vision are brother and sister Maiko and Takuro.

+In 2006, Dazzle Vision released their first album Origin of Dazzle.
+They performed concerts in Taiwan in 2006 and 2007.

+On April 3, 2010, Dazzle Vision made their North American debut at Sakura-Con in Seattle, Washington, as the opening act for High and Mighty Color.

-Up until 2010, Dazzle Vision did not maintain a steady line-up, changing the drummer and several guitarists.
-Because of the line up changes, Dazzle Vision managed to continue their work for many years.
+Dazzle Vision did not maintain a steady line-up, changing the drummer and several guitarists.

 Influences, concepts, and musical styles

 Our concept is Children create the world.
 Adults, who are moving the world and society now, all started out as children.
 As we grow up, we tend to justify escaping or compromising by making excuses.
 In a pure way, we want to deliver the thoughts we had as children to create a wonderful world.